Danny Woodhead: College career

 After a 208-yard game against Western New Mexico in 2007, he became college football's all-time leading rusher, breaking the record previously held by R.J.
-Bowers, who played for Grove City College, a Division III school in Pennsylvania from 1997–2000.
+Bowers, who played for Grove City College, a Division III school in Pennsylvania from 1997 to 2000.
 Nate Kmic broke the all division record with 8,074 for Mount Union College.
 Woodhead is also just the sixth NCAA Division II player to rush for more than 1,000 yards in four seasons.

 He recorded 9,259 all-purpose yards, which ranked second on the NCAA all-time list at the time of his college career ending.

 Woodhead is also tied with Germaine Race (Pittsburg State 2003–2006) for first place in Division II in career scoring with 654 points on 109 touchdowns.
 Woodhead is only the second player in collegiate history to score more than 100 touchdowns.
 Nate Kmic set the new all-time record in 2009, finishing his career with 130 touchdowns for Mount Union College.

 Barry Sanders is the only college player to accumulate more all-purpose yards than the 3,159 that Woodhead gained in 2006, as he gained 3,250 as a junior at Oklahoma State University in 1988, when he won the Heisman Trophy.
-Woodhead ranked 10th in Division-II in career all-purpose yards with 7,349 after his junior season.
-The Division-II leader is Brian Shay of Emporia State with 9,301 yards, including 1,207 on kickoff returns, 1995–1998.
+Woodhead ranked 10th in Division II in career all-purpose yards with 7,349 after his junior season.
+The Division II leader is Brian Shay of Emporia State with 9,301 yards, including 1,207 on kickoff returns, 1995–1998.

 Woodhead was a Harlon Hill Trophy candidate in 2004, 2005, 2006, and 2007, winning the award in both 2006 and 2007.

 When interviewed, Woodhead stated that Nebraska never showed much interest in him and that he wanted to go somewhere where he was wanted.
 Chadron State showed a lot of interest in him, which is where he ended up.
 While at Chadron State, he majored in math education.